Is the Dead Sea worth visiting?

 Hotel recommendations: Vert Dead Sea Hotel

 Today we’re heading down South to the ancient fortress Masada, which, for me, is the absolute highlight of this 3-day itinerary.
 This place is something else, believe me.
+You can reach the top of Masada by hiking or by taking the convenient cable car.

-Then, we’re driving more South all the way to the Sodom Mountain for some hiking and we’re ending our trip with—guess what—yes, correct, more hiking to the Zohar Fortress.
+Then, we’re driving more south all the way to the Sodom Mountain for some hiking, and we’re ending our trip with—guess what—yes, correct, more hiking to the Zohar Fortress.

-I was stunned by the view!
+I was stunned by the views in Masada!

 Oh, Masada!
 I had no clue what I was in for, but you, my friend, left me utterly spellbound.
 Masada is a true hidden gem that completely surpasses any expectations.
 I mean, seriously, I didn’t expect it to be this spectacular.
 It checks off all the boxes on my perfect destination list.
-It has historical significance, breathtaking views and a wonderful hike.
+It has historical significance, breathtaking views, and a wonderful hike.

 So, what’s the deal with Masada, you ask?
 Well, it’s just one of the most jaw-dropping desert fortresses I have ever been to.
 Being here makes you believe in ancient legends, even if you’re the most diehard opponent of myths.
 I’m not surprised it proudly claims its spot as a UNESCO World Heritage Site.

 Let me tell you, Masada is enormous.
 If you don’t have at least 5 hours to stay here, don’t even come—you wouldn’t be able to grasp the magic of this place.
 From the summit, the views are beyond overwhelming.
 You get to see the Roman forts that played a pivotal role in battling the Jewish revolt, Roman reservoirs, and the two palaces built by Herod the Great.
 There are so many cruel stories about the reign of Herod the Great, but his architectural ambition is something to ponder upon even today.
-His decision to build a massive fortress on top of a steep cliff, that is nearly invisible from below, was a great move!
+His decision to build a massive fortress on top of a steep cliff that is nearly invisible from below was a great move!

 If you’re visiting Masada in the winter, you must do the Snake Path hike, so you will have to enter from the eastern part.
 Park your car in the parking lot, where the Snake Path begins.
 This trail offers a great hour-long hike, depending on your fitness level.
-The trail is in great condition, and when your knees have had their fill once you reach the top, you can gracefully descend using the gondola—no shame in that.
+The trail is in great condition, and when your knees have had their fill, once you reach the top, you can gracefully descend using the gondola—no shame in that.
 Saving your joints from unnecessary agony is always a victory.

 Salty mountain

 Since I don’t have enough of the spectacular views in this area, we’re heading to Mount Sodom for another hike.
-The Sodom Mountain is formed by different kind of rocks and one of them is cooking salt that turned into a solid rock due to the underground pressure.
+The Sodom Mountain is formed by different kinds of rocks, and one of them is cooking salt that turned into a solid rock due to the underground pressure.
 Isn’t that interesting?
 Just hold your urge to lick the rocks here to find out if it really is salty.

 Enough with the geology lesson, we’re doing the Mount Sodom Loop via Fish Trail and Sodom Button Lookout.
-Park your car at the beginning of the trail and get ready for a steep ascent, so make sure you have good hiking shoes and plenty of water as there is no shade there and the temperatures can get very hot.
+Park your car at the beginning of the trail and get ready for a steep ascent, so make sure you have good hiking shoes and plenty of water, as there is no shade there and the temperatures can get very hot.
 The hike is quite challenging, but it offers beautiful viewpoints of the whole area of the Dead Sea.

 Lot’s wife turned into a pillar of salt